Construction IT Services for Dallas Contractors and Project Teams

 Construction platform priorities

-Project platforms such as Procore, Autodesk Construction Cloud, and Buildertrend
+Project platform coordination around Procore, Autodesk Construction Cloud, Bluebeam, and Buildertrend dependencies

 Bluebeam, SharePoint, and Teams file workflows for drawings and submittals

-Phones, tablets, and laptop provisioning for supervisors and roaming crews
+Phones, tablets, laptops, hotspots, and trailer connectivity for supervisors and roaming crews

 Cyber-insurance readiness and device-security evidence for leadership